ucsf-it-webservices/metatag/README.md

   install can separately control their meta tags.

 * [Select or Other](https://drupal.org/project/select_or_other) -
-  Enhances the user experience of the metatag_google_plus and metatag_opengraph submodules by allowing the creation of custom itemtype and og:types values.
+  Enhances the user experience of the metatag_opengraph submodule by allowing the creation of custom itemtype and og:types values.

 * [Node Form Panes](https://drupal.org/project/node_form_panes) -
   Create custom node-edit forms and control the location of the Metatag fields.